 Solution: Talk later.
 Take a few deep breaths and try to organize your thoughts.
 If the right words don’t come to you, get back to the person later.
 If you’re not sure they understood what you said, ask them to repeat back what they heard.

-You’re talking to your mom and sister about your son’s stellar report card.
-You notice a snazzy sports car out your front window, and suddenly you’re talking about your dream car.
-Mom and sis are confused by your sudden shift in topic.
+You’re talking to your dad and sister about your son’s stellar report card.
+You notice a sports car out your front window, and suddenly you’re talking about your dream car.
+Your dad and sister are confused by your sudden shift in topic.

 Solution: Use a “secret code.”
 Ask a close friend or partner to signal you so you’ll know if you stray from the topic of the conversation.
 This might be something subtle like tapping on your foot.